openpacemaker

 How it works

-The coach reads your Strava title and description to understand the intent behind each session.
 "Easy 10k, kept it conversational" tells a very different story than "10.0 km".
-Include effort level, any niggles, or context — it becomes part of the coaching memory.
+Include effort level, any niggles, or why the session went the way it did — it becomes part of the coaching memory.

 Easy recovery jog — legs still heavy from Sunday